Manage instance groups

 -

-- See Instance group for detailsEngine version PostgreSQL version selected during creation Instance type Type selected during creation Availability Availability mode selected Multi-AZ Whether multi-AZ is enabled Created at Date and time of creation Created by User who first created the instance [⋮] button Set automatic backup: Configure automatic backup settings, usage status, retention period, and backup start time for the instance group.
+- Hover to check the start timeCreated at Creation date and time of the PostgreSQL instance group Created by User who first created the PostgreSQL instance [⋮] button Set automatic backup: Configure automatic backup settings, whether to use automatic backup, retention period, and backup start time

-Change parameter group: Change the parameter group applied to the instance group.
+Change parameter group: Change the parameter group applied to the instance group

-Create backup: Create a backup for the instance group.
+Create backup: Create a backup for the instance group

-View instance group details
+View PostgreSQL instance group details

 - Go to the KakaoCloud console > Data Store > PostgreSQL.